HOW TO KILL JAPANESE KNOTWEED

 Killing Japanese knotweed

-When it comes to killing Japanese knotweed, treatment and eradication can be a tough task – but it is possible with commitment.
+Killing Japanese knotweed for good can be a difficult task due to its resilient nature – but it is possible with commitment.

-Herbicide spraying is a popular treatment for eradicating Japanese knotweed.
-However, it’s important to know that herbicide will kill most of the plant, but it doesn’t get rid of the plant’s rhizomes in the ground.
+Herbicide spraying is a popular treatment for killing Japanese knotweed.
+However, it’s important to know that whilst this method will kill most of the plant, it doesn’t get rid of the plant’s rhizomes in the ground.
 This means that future re-growth is technically possible if not managed.

-Repetitive, yearly applications of herbicide can prevent the spread and growth of Japanese knotweed, but if you want the knotweed’s rhizomes (roots) completely removed from the soil – excavation is required.
+Repetitive, yearly applications of spraying can prevent the spread and growth of Japanese knotweed, but if you want the knotweed’s rhizomes (roots) completely removed from the soil – digging is required.
 This is the way to ensure complete Japanese knotweed removal.

 Does Roundup kill Japanese knotweed?

-Roundup, Gallup, Landmaster, Pondmaster, Ranger, Rodeo, and Touchdown are all herbicides recommended to kill Japanese Knotweed.
-They are all glyphosate-based herbicides and will kill the troublesome weed.
+Roundup, Gallup, Landmaster, Pondmaster, Ranger, Rodeo, and Touchdown are all options recommended to kill Japanese Knotweed.
+They are all glyphosate-based and will kill the troublesome weed.

-Glyphosate-based herbicides will kill Japanese knotweed, but be careful, since these are non-selective herbicides, they, will kill whatever plants they come into contact with, whether that’s Japanese knotweed or your prize geraniums.
-For this reason, many gardeners don’t like using herbicides, but in the case of Japanese knotweed, it is one of the few really efficacious solutions.
+Glyphosate-based weed killers will kill Japanese knotweed, but be careful, since they are non-selective chemicals, they will kill whatever plants they come into contact with, whether that’s Japanese knotweed or your prize geraniums.
+For this reason, many gardeners don’t like using weed killers, but in the case of Japanese knotweed, it is one of the few really efficacious solutions

-Glyphosate is a translocated herbicide as opposed to a contact herbicide.
-While contact herbicides may appear to be effective against Japanese knotweed, they are in fact only killing its leaves and shoots.
-This is why it is best to use a glyphosate.
-As a translocated herbicide, glyphosate is taken down into the plant’s roots where it destroys the species.
+Glyphosate is a translocated weed killer as opposed to a contact weed killer.
+While contact weed killers may appear to be effective against Japanese knotweed, they are in fact only killing its leaves and shoots.
+This is why it is best to use a glyphosate, as it is taken down into the plant’s roots where it destroys the species.

-How long do glyphosate herbicides take to work?
+How long do glyphosate weed killers take to work?

 Glyphosate-based weed killers available from garden centres will all have a harmful effect on Japanese knotweed.
-This is normally a slow process requiring at least three to four growing seasons to be effective, and fully eradicate the Japanese knotweed.
-Professional Japanese knotweed removal companies have access to more powerful herbicides which can reduce the removal process by half.
+This is normally a slow process requiring at least three to four growing seasons to be effective and fully destroy the Japanese knotweed.
+Professional Japanese knotweed removal companies have access to more powerful weed killers which can reduce the removal process by half.

 Are there any other chemicals that kill Japanese knotweed?